mphe/grayout.vim/README.md

 * `.grayout.conf`

-    Create a `.grayout.conf` in your project root containing the compile flags.
+    Create a `.grayout.conf` file in your project root containing the compile flags.
 Linebreaks are ignored.<br/>
     It is recommended to specify `-x <language>` in order to avoid ambiguity, especially with header files.

+    Example:

     ```
     -x c